aiven/aiven-operator/docs/content/en/docs/installation/prerequisites/_index.md

 Make sure you have the following:

 - To use the operator, you need admin access to a Kubernetes cluster.
-- To run it locally, you can use the following [kind](https://kind.sigs.k8s.io/).
+- For playground usage you can use [kind](https://kind.sigs.k8s.io/) for example.